sbabic/swupdate/doc/source/improvement_proposals.rst

 * Request for Support : Sponsor
 * Priority : High

-- add more algorithms for decryption nea AES-CBC
+- add more algorithms for decryption and not only AES-CBC

 * Status: Wait
 * Request for Support : Sponsor